7 Cheapest Places In The Caribbean

 Electricity is notoriously expensive in this country.
 In Las Terrenas you’ll get your power through a company called Luz y Fuerza at a cost of about US$0.26 per kWh.

-For comparison, the average cost per kWh in the United States is US$0.15.
-I suggest you buy energy-saving appliances, as this makes a real difference in your monthly bill, and using air conditioning sparingly will save considerable money.
+Here in Live And Invest Overseas suggest you buy energy-saving appliances, as this makes a real difference in your monthly bill, and using air conditioning sparingly will save considerable money.

-A lot of dishes seem overpriced.
+A lot of dishes can seem overpriced.
 Unless you are eating at local Dominican eateries, restaurants in Las Terrenas are not as inexpensive.

 Overall, you could live with your basic necessities in Las Terrenas for about US$1,300 per month.